developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 ## Overview

-Each Enterprise Keyboard Designer project contains one or more key Layouts, which are defined as any grouping of keys.
-Layouts are created using “drag and drop” or the “grid Layout” option and are saved as a single encrypted file.
+Each Enterprise Keyboard Designer project contains one or more key layouts, which are defined as any grouping of keys.
+Layouts are created using “drag and drop” or the “grid layout” option and are saved as a single encrypted file.
 The project name becomes the file name, with “`.encrypted`” as the file extension (i.e. `myTC75Layout.encrypted`).

 -----